zeina0/.NET-Challenge/README.md

 ## Judging Criteria
 * What you have produced will determine your final outcome.
 You will be scored based upon your coding style and the ability to follow "good code" [See: Microsoft C# Coding Conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx)
 * More than your ability to code we want to see your ability to learn and communicate.
 So you are strongly encouraged to ask questions.[Dean](mailto:dean.atchley@mindlinc.com)
-* A readme file listing *ALL* the steps (if any) to setup your submission.
-The readme file should also include a brief summary of software design decisions made and other trade offs.
-This will be the first file that we'd read ;)